-Climb the stairs up to the small hill on the banks of Grand Bassin to enjoy the magnificent views at the top.
-You can capture everything from the forest, lake, volcanoes to the temples.
+Experience this huge event with us, which holds great religious significance for the local people.
+You can climb up the small hill on the banks of the Grand Bassin and enjoy magnificent views at the top.
+You can capture everything from the forest, lake, volcano and temples.